I had the pleasure of testing out Gilders Paste, trying various methods and materials, and deciding I like it!

 - Non Stick Craft Sheet

 I don’t really mind getting my hands dirty.
 I didn’t have the foresight to use a craft sheet, so the table was gilded along with the objects.
 After I was done, the plastic table cleaned up good as new with some mineral spirits, and my hands cleaned up fine with soap and water.
-If you are more particular (and don’t want any gilding of your fingernails), you may want to wear latex gloves.
+If you are more particular (and don’t want any gilding of your fingernails), you may want to wear latex or nitrile gloves.

 Drying time varies depending on substrate and surface preparation, approximately 60 minutes to the touch on dry debris-free surfaces and 12 hours for complete cure time.
 If polishing or burnishing is required, allow 12 hours drying time.